Examine the social, economic, and political impacts of globalization, westernization, and climate change in Oceania.

 The program is based in Apia, the capital of Samoa.
 Traditionally considered the cradle of Polynesia, Samoa was the launching point for the wider human settlement of Polynesia, the last region to be settled in the Pacific.
 In 1962, Samoa became the first Pacific Island to achieve independence as a sovereign nation-state.

-Experience Pacific Island life during two unique homestays.
+Experience Pacific Island life during a homestay.

 Spend significant time interacting with young Pacific Islanders.